Approximately-symmetric neural networks for quantum spin liquids

 \paragraph{Approximately-symmetric neural network analysis and improvement} We proceed to investigating what limits the performance of the approximately-symmetric neural network.
 We first study the performance of the purely gauge-invariant architecture (constructed by omitting non-invariant block in the architecture in Fig. (2a) in the main text).
-We note that the relative energies (as compared with the state-of-the-art DMRG/QMC results) achieved for $(h_x,h_y,h_z)=(0.2,0.0,0.0)$ fields with a fully gauge-invariant architecture are comparable to these for $(h_x,h_y,h_z)=(0.2,0.0,0.2)$ with an approximately-symmetric one.
+We performed additional validations to characterize the converged ground states—such as evaluating order parameters for the topological phase—and found that the V-score \cite{wu2024variational} was of the same order of magnitude as the relative error compared to state-of-the-art DMRG/QMC results, consistent with expectations.
+Additionally, we note that the relative energies achieved for $(h_x,h_y,h_z)=(0.2,0.0,0.0)$ fields with a fully gauge-invariant architecture are comparable to these for $(h_x,h_y,h_z)=(0.2,0.0,0.2)$ with an approximately-symmetric one.
 We further observe a systematic scaling with the number of parameters and particularly depth of the network.
 We suggest therefore that the accuracy of the approximately-symmetric network behavior is not limited by the non-invariant block of the network but the invariant one.
 We investigate this hypothesis by investigating scaling of the relative energy error with the number of channels and depth of the symmetric and non-symmetric block of the network.
 In agreement with the purely gauge-invariant network results, we observe that by increasing the depth of the invariant part of the network, one can systematically improve the achievable energies (Fig. \ref{fig:depthscaling}(a)).
 No similar scaling was observed with the depth of the non-invariant block (Fig. \ref{fig:depthscaling}(b)) or the number of channels in the non-invariant or invariant part blocks (not shown).
 This conclusion holds for a range of other values of magnetic fields and system sizes.